mmp2/megaman/README.md

 We have the following planned updates for upcoming releases:

 - Native support for K-Nearest Neighbors distance (in progress)
-- Lazy R-metric (only calcualte on selected points)
 - Make cover_plotter.py work more generally with rmetric.py